logigearcorp/docs.testarchitect.com/content/user-guide/version-history/features-added-to-testarchitect-8-update-3/_index.md

         -   [Class mapping](/TA_Help/Topics/Class_mapping.html).
         -   [Unlocking container classes](/TA_Help/Topics/Interface_def_container_class.html).

-**Note:** Silverlight is a powerful development tool for creating engaging, interactive user experiences for Web and mobile applications.
+{{<note>}} Silverlight is a powerful development tool for creating engaging, interactive user experiences for Web and mobile applications.
 Silverlight is a free plug-in, powered by the .NET framework and compatible with multiple browsers, devices and operating systems, bringing a new level of interactivity wherever the Web works.
 For details, refer to the link [http://www.microsoft.com/silverlight/](http://www.microsoft.com/silverlight/).